 Access to all 22 exhibition stages is included with General Admission.

 Welcome to Canada Music Square—the heart of Studio Bell.
 This is where you can plan your visit, purchase tickets, and take in all of the sights and sounds.
 This is also the meeting spot for our Guided Tours.

 You could say our identity is reflected in our music.
 So many diverse people and cultures have contributed to the vibrant and creative Canadian music scene.
 Studio Bell’s second floor is dedicated to exploring the artists and innovators who make up this musical mosaic.

-Music stimulates your brain, moves your body, and nourishes your soul.
-It can make you cry in your popcorn or yodel at the top of your lungs.
-Now that’s some powerful stuff!
+Music has an extraordinary capacity to affect human health and wellbeing, in ways we are still discovering!
 Spend time at each stage on Level Three and consider your answer to the question: how does music move you?

 Celebrate the Canadian musicians who’ve left their mark on this country and beyond.
 See memorabilia from some of Canada’s biggest names, then check out the latest inductees to the Canadian Music Halls of Fame.
 Before you go, take a walk along the East Village Skybridge for incredible views accompanied by the sounds of the sun.

 Head over to Studio Bell’s west block to catch a glimpse of the legendary Rolling Stones Mobile Recording Studio (RSM) from 9th Ave SE.
 With a fully restored Helios console, the RSM is also available to book for commercial recording sessions.